sarthou/ar_track_alvar/ar_track_alvar/Marker_creation.md

 ### Identifiers
 Each tags represents an identifier.
 In these nodes, the identifiers are numbers between 0 and 65535.
-The identifiers used to create a tag will be specified in the name of the PNG, a generated XML file. e.g :
+The identifiers used to create a tag will be specified in the name of the PNG, a generated XML file.

+e.g :
-For a flag :
+For a single marker :
 ```
 MarkerData_0.png
 MarkerData_0.xml